An accredited investor is a person or institution that meets certain requirements to purchase securities that are not offered to the general public.

-What Is an Accredited Investor (and When Do You Need One)
+What Is an Accredited Investor?

-Qualifications of Accredited Investors
+How Accredited Investors Work

 In some cases, if a person can demonstrate education and experience with unregistered securities, they may be considered an accredited investor.